Shivanshu8211/Anime_face_generator/README.md

 # Anime_face_generator

 Welcome to the Anime Faces GAN project!
 In this repository, we explore the fascinating world of Generative Adversarial Networks (GANs) applied to generating anime faces.
-We have trained a GAN model on a dataset of 3400 anime face images, and the results are truly mesmerizing.
-This project showcases the power of deep learning in creating stunningly realistic anime-style portraits.
+We have trained a GAN model on a dataset of 3400 anime face images, which is a very small dataset, but the results are quite satisfying.
+This project showcases the power of deep learning in creating stunningly realistic anime face images.

 ## Table of Contents